thaitruong-lab/data-project/Python mini project - get Pick list FIFO, LIFO/README.md

 Then when you want a picklist, just put in a sales orders
 <code>stockMgt.pickBySalesOrder([your_sales_order_path])</code>
-If all the item_code are true, and the remaing quality and fullfill the whole order, you can get a picklist result
+If all the item_code are true, and the remaing quality can fullfill the whole order, you can get a picklist result
 If not, it will show you what was wrong

 After picking, you can get: